 - Once boiling, reduce heat to medium and continue cooking until potatoes are fork tender.
 Drain the water and transfer potatoes to a large mixing bowl to cool.
 Set eggs in a cold water bath to cool.

-- While the eggs and potatoes cook, in a small pan over medium-high heat add 1 TBS extra virgin olive oil.
+- While the eggs and potatoes cook, in a small pan over medium-high heat add 1 tablespoon extra virgin olive oil.

 - Cover pan and continue cooking until chicken is cooked thoroughly and juices run clear, about 15 minutes.
 Remove chicken from heat and cool.